IBM-Blockchain-Archive/marbles/marbles_demo_notes.md

 - [ ] mocha test for sdk
 - [ ] browsify sdk and tie cci into it (not sure if i want to)
 - [ ] change downloading zip to git clone
+- [ ] the regex to find golang functions needs improving, has false positives
 - [x] follow redirect on zip download
 - [x] auto deploy, correctly!
 - [x] get delete to update marbleIndex